rec/rec/resume.md

 AI tools like vector search and LLMs.

-I was tasked with making the working Python codebase "professional" so to be released to the public as a library.

-And this I did, by writing many `pytest` tests, adding practically complete typing enforced with `mypy`, refactoring and renaming and removing cruft, and of course writing reams of readable class, method and function documentation.
+I was tasked with making the working Python codebase "professional" so to be released to the public as a library, and this I did, by writing many `pytest` tests, adding practically complete typing enforced with `mypy`, refactoring and renaming and removing cruft, and of course writing reams of readable class, method and function documentation.

-I also got to write some design documents, really my favorite part: for _structured logging, monitoring, and journaling_, which had a small but useful API, and allowed repeatable computation with fairly marginal extra effort; and a design for a _fully typed REST server_ (including a tiny demo!) with an automatically generated OpenAPI specification, instead of the existing ad hoc REST server, using FastAPI and Pydantic
+I wrote design documents, really my favorite part: for _structured logging, monitoring, and journaling_ (a small but very useful API which allowed repeatable computation with fairly marginal extra effort); and for a _fully typed REST server_ (including a tiny demo!) with an automatically generated OpenAPI specification.

 ### <span>CTO, Engora</span> <span>(April 2021 -- Feb 2023)</span>